lowlevel-1989/pokemmo-port/README.md

 | **MuOS**               | ✅ Yes               | - Screen freezes when flying<br>- Starter Pokémon selection in NDS<br>- Freeze in Johto |
 | **Knulli**             | ✅ Yes               | - Screen freezes when flying<br>- Starter Pokémon selection in NDS<br>- Freeze in Johto |
 | **spruceOS**           | ✅ Yes               | - Screen freezes when flying<br>- Starter Pokémon selection in NDS<br>- Freeze in Johto |

+### FPS drops?

+The configuration that comes with the program is the one recommended and tested on devices with very few resources, but if you have more resources you can change it.

+If you changed the fps or the render settings that I left with a low-resource device, it will probably happen to you a lot.

+main.properties is optimized for use with very low-resource devices in power saving mode.

+It may take a while to load sometimes, depending on how demanding it is, but it shouldn't be a constant.

 ### Assigning Panfrost in Rocknix